IVYGOU/Ranorex/Issues about Ranorex learning  .md

 # Issues about Ranorex learning

-* Q: How to find proper Ranorex Xpath?
+* How to find proper Ranorex Xpath?
-A:

 Step1.
 Read the document about Ranorex Xpath in Ranorex user guide from the URL (http://www.ranorex.com/support/user-guide-20/ranorexpath.html) or help in Ranorex studio.